SanTiwari07/KrishiSetu/README/HOW_TO_RUN_THIS_PROJECT.md

 ---

 **🎉 Congratulations!
-You now have AgroChain running locally with full blockchain and Firebase integration!**
+You now have KrishiSetu running locally with full blockchain and Firebase integration!**

 *This guide covers everything from A to Z. Follow each step carefully for the best results.*